Deciding if teens should work

-An Employment/Age Certificate is required in most states for young people under age 16.
-Check this table to see if a certificate is require in your state: Table of Employment/Age Certification Issuance Practice Under State Child Labor Laws.
-To secure a work permit, contact your local school office.
-Proof of age will be required to obtain a work permit; a copy of your birth certificate may be needed.
+An employment/age certificate is required in most states for young people under age 16.
+Check the table of employment/age certification issuance to see if a certificate is required in your state.
+To secure a work permit, contact your local school office and be prepared to show proof of age.

-Detrimental effects, such as lower educational attainment, can occur when teens work more than 20 hours per week for more than 10 weeks per year.
-With this workload, teens tend to lose interest in school and their grades tend to drop (Johnson — Lino, 2000).
+But it is important to find a good balance between school and work.
+Lower grades can occur when teens work more than 20 hours per week for more than 10 weeks per year.
+With this workload, teens tend to lose interest in school and their grades tend to drop.

-Additionally, youth who have no clear goals for the use of their earnings spend more on luxuries and develop extravagant spending habits that can lead to financial problems in adulthood.
-Also, these young people are more likely to spend earnings on alcohol and drugs (Bachman, 1983).
+Youth who have no clear goals for the use of their earnings spend more on luxuries and develop extravagant spending habits that can lead to financial problems in adulthood.
+Also, these young people are more likely to spend earnings on alcohol and drugs.

-The beneficial characteristics only occur with involvement of parents who work with the teen to set guidelines and restrictions (Bachman, 1983; Johnson — Lino, 2000).
+Benefits only occur when parents work with the teen to set guidelines and restrictions.
 Here's a list of ways a teen's income can be managed.
 Use it to guide a discussion with your teen on how his or her paycheck will be spent: